szatko/romanowski.github.io/_posts/toolfriendly/values.md

 # Values, values everywhere

-The basic feature of any language is a cvalue.
+The basic feature of any language is a value.
 It allows us to reuse the results of computation, names and many more.
 So how to use them to make our code more tool-friendly?

 Let's look at a "real-world" example.
 We have to format and pretty print polish mobile numbers.
 Like this: